data61/blocklib/docs/blocking-schema.rst

 ===================== ============= ==========================
 attribute             type          description
 ===================== ============= ==========================
-blocking-features     list[integer] specify which features to used in blocks generation Lambda                integer       denotes the degree of redundancy - :math:`H^i`, :math:`i=1,2,...`, :math:`\Lambda` where each :math:`H^i` represents one independent blocking group bf-len                integer       length of bloom filter num-hash-funcs        integer       number of hash functions used to map record to Bloom filter
+blocking-features     list[integer] specify which features are used in blocks generation null-sentinel         string        defines the string that represents the NULL value in the dataset.
+Defaults to "" Lambda                integer       denotes the degree of redundancy - :math:`H^i`, :math:`i=1,2,...`, :math:`\Lambda` where each :math:`H^i` represents one independent blocking group bf-len                integer       length of bloom filter num-hash-funcs        integer       number of hash functions used to map record to Bloom filter